-In order to measure the strength and value of a client’s relationship with its customers, it’s vital that you have an accurate, quantified baseline control.
+In order to measure the strength and value of a client’s relationship with its customers, it’s vital to have an accurate, quantified baseline control.

-One of the easiest ways to start using Net Promoter Score in your consultancy is to measure the threshold customer satisfaction score for each of your clients before you begin to take action.
+One of the easiest ways to start using Net Promoter Score in your consultancy is to measure the threshold customer satisfaction score for each client before you begin to take action.

 As well as giving you the data on your client’s existing Net Promoter Score, your first NPS survey can also be a great source of detailed and actionable customer feedback.

 Since you’re just getting started, this feedback can be extremely helpful for discovering sources of frustration that affect customers and establishing your top priorities for improving relationships and enhancing customer satisfaction.